valpackett/sandblast/README.md

 - a jail will be created, with that mountpoint as the filesystem root, `192.168.1.99` as the IPv4 address, hostname and jailname `myjail`
 - the `sh` script that calls `pkg install -y nginx` will be saved to a temporary file
 - it will be executed inside the jail
-- the jail will be destroyed (just in case there are orphan processes left in the jail somehow)
+- after it's done, the jail will be destroyed (just in case there are orphan processes left in the jail somehow)
-- `/var/containers/nginx` will be unmounted from the root
+- `/var/containers/nginx` will be unmounted from the mountpoint
-- `/var/worlds/10.1-RELEASE` will be unmounted from the root
+- `/var/worlds/10.1-RELEASE` will be unmounted from the mountpoint

 So, this run will create an nginx installation at `/var/containers/nginx`, which then could be mounted in read-only mode in a jail that runs it...